GPIO Counter

 onStateChange

-Registers a listener that is triggered whenever the counter transitions between states (e.g., from counting to stopped).
+Registers a listener that is triggered whenever the counter's state changes (e.g., from 'counting' to 'stopped').

 Parameters